-- 34.1 An employee is entitled to full payment for any statutory or gazetted public holiday, which falls on a normal work day if the employee has attended for duty on the working day preceding such holiday and attends for duty on the working day immediately following such holiday: - 34.1.1 Provided that if an employee is absent on either of those working days with reasonable excuse (the onus of proof being on the employee) an entitlement to payment for the holiday exists as if the employee had attended as aforesaid. - 34.2 Any employee, except for road sweeper operators, who work on any statutory or gazetted holiday is paid for the time so worked at the rate of double time and a half, and receives a minimum payment of three (3) hours.
+- 33.1 An employee is entitled to full payment for any statutory or gazetted public holiday, which falls on a normal work day if the employee has attended for duty on the working day preceding such holiday and attends for duty on the working day immediately following such holiday: - Provided that if an employee is absent on either of those working days with reasonable excuse (the onus of proof being on the employee) an entitlement to payment for the holiday exists as if the employee had attended as aforesaid. - 33.2 Any employee, except for road sweeper operators, who work on any statutory or gazetted holiday is paid for the time so worked at the rate of double time and a half, and receives a minimum payment of three (3) hours.
 The rate of double time and a half includes the ordinary time rate which would normally apply for the day's work.

-35. Stand Down of Employees
+34. Stand Down of Employees

-- 35.1 The employer is not liable to pay an employee for lost time when work is unavoidably stopped because of a breakdown of plant and/or machinery or a failure of power or a shortage of material or a strike or any cause for which the employer cannot reasonably be held responsible. - 35.2 Provided that where an employee on any day reports for duty without having received notice of such stoppage before leaving home to proceed to work the employee will be paid in respect of that day not less than two (2) hours pay.
+34.1 The employer is not liable to pay an employee for lost time when work is unavoidably stopped because of a breakdown of plant and/or machinery or a failure of power or a shortage of material or a strike or any cause for which the employer cannot reasonably be held responsible.

+34.2 Provided that where an employee on any day reports for duty without having received notice of such stoppage before leaving home to proceed to work the employee will be paid in respect of that day not less than two (2) hours pay.
 Such notice may be either given personally or by written notice left at the employee's last know place of abode.

-36. Multi-skilling
+35. Multi-skilling

-36.1 The Council may direct an employee to carry out such duties as are within the limits of the employees skill, competence and training.
+35.1 The Council may direct an employee to carry out such duties as are within the limits of the employees skill, competence and training.

-37. Higher Level Duties
+36. Higher Level Duties

-- 37.1 This Agreement recognises the existing practice of suitably qualified employees acting in supervisory positions or operating equipment during absences to ensure flexibility and productivity and to provide training and opportunity for employee development. - 37.2 Higher duties payments will be applicable where the worker is appointed to carry out higher duties for a minimum of five (5) or more days.
+- 36.1 This Agreement recognises the existing practice of suitably qualified employees acting in supervisory positions or operating equipment during absences to ensure flexibility and productivity and to provide training and opportunity for employee development. - 36.2 Higher duties payments will be applicable where the worker is appointed to carry out higher duties for a minimum of five (5) or more days and on any other occasion, subsequent to having performed those duties for the aforesaid period, for one working day or more, as appointed by the Team Leader or Manager in order to become entitled to higher duties pay as aforesaid.

-38. Mixed Functions
+37. Mixed Functions